netdata/netdata/docs/deployment-guides/deployment-with-centralization-points.md

     SB1 & SB2 & SBN ---|stream| PB
 ```

+## Active–Active Parent Deployment

+For high availability, Parents can be configured to stream data for their Children between them, and keep their data sets in sync.
+Children are configured with the addresses of both Parents, but will only stream to one of them at a time.
+When one Parent becomes unavailable, the Child reconnects to the other.
+When the first Parent becomes available again, that Parent will catch up by receiving the backlog from the second.

+With both Parent Agents connected to Netdata Cloud, it will route queries to either of them transparently, depending on their availability.
+Alerts trigger on either Parent will stream to Cloud, and Cloud will deduplicate and debounce state changes to prevent spurious notifications.

-### Configuration steps for deploying Netdata with Observability Centralization Points
+## Configuration steps for deploying Netdata with Observability Centralization Points

 For Metrics:

-- Install Netdata agents on all systems and the Netdata Parents.
+- Install Netdata Agents on all systems and the Netdata Parents.

 - Configure `stream.conf` at the Netdata Parents to enable streaming access with an API key.

 - Configure `stream.conf` at the Netdata Children to enable streaming to the configured Netdata Parents.

+Check the [related section in our documentation](/docs/observability-centralization-points/metrics-centralization-points/README.md) for more info

 For Logs: